the-spark1ch/webcam-ascii/README.md

-# webcam-ascii
+# Webcam ASCII art
-Python program that generates ASCII art from your webcam stream
+Program in Python converting video stream from your webcams to ASCII art.

+To compile you will need the following libraries:
+- numpy
+- argparse